Dependent Clauses

 What Are Dependent Clauses?

-Dependent Clauses (also called subordinate or embedded clauses) are words that are placed beside each other but cannot express a complete thought.
-Therefore, they need another clause to imply a meaningful concept.
-Dependent clauses are not used on their own.
+Dependent Clauses (also called subordinate or embedded clauses) are clauses that have a subject and a verb but cannot express a complete thought.
+Therefore, they need another clause to imply a meaningful idea.
+Dependent clauses are not used on their own, but can function as adjectives or adverbs within a sentence.

-We can categorize dependent clauses into two main groups and each has different subcategories:
+We can categorize dependent clauses into two main groups, each of which has different subcategories:

 Finite Dependent Clauses

-Finite dependent clauses contain a conjugated verb and can function as a predicate.
+Finite dependent clauses contain a subject and a conjugated verb, and they can function as adjectives, adverbs, or nouns within a sentence.
+They cannot function as a complete predicate because they require an independent clause to form a complete sentence.
 We have three types of finite dependent clauses:

 2. Relative Clauses